Key: (1) language to be deleted (2) new language

 A person constructing an individual sewage treatment system under clause (2) must consult with a site evaluator or designer before beginning construction.
 In addition, the system must be inspected before being covered and a compliance report must be provided to the local unit of government after the inspection.

-(c) The commissioner, in conjunction with the University of Minnesota Extension Service or another higher education institution, shall ensure adequate training and design guidance exists for individual sewage treatment system professionals.
+(c) The commissioner, in conjunction with the University of Minnesota Extension Service or another higher education institution, shall ensure adequate training new text begin and design guidance new text end exists for individual sewage treatment system professionals.

 (d) The commissioner shall conduct examinations to test the knowledge of applicants for licensing and shall issue documentation of licensing.